Leaky Guy Syndrome

 Is leaky gut a real thing?

 At this time, leaky gut is poorly understood.
 Mainstream medicine does not yet recognize it as a real condition.
 However, there is a growing body of research that supports the prevalence of leaky gut and demonstrate that it is associated with myriad health problems.
-We assess your medical history in a way that helps us not only treat symptoms but find the root causes of your condition.
+We assess your medical history in a way that helps us not only treat symptoms but find the causes of your condition.